Skip to main content

 3. Cut off the stem from the top half.

-4. Slice the top half into 1/2-inch or 1-inch rounds and then dice the rounds into large chunks.
+4. Slice the top half into 1/2-inch or 1-inch rounds, then dice the rounds into large chunks.

 5. Once diced, the squash is ready to be roasted or added to your favorite soups and stews.

-6. For the bottom half, simply scoop out the seeds and large dice it just like the top half or roast it as is, like the acorn squash.
+6. For the bottom half, simply scoop out the seeds and large dice it just like the top half, or roast as is, like the acorn squash.

 How to Cut Hard Squash

 There you have it!
-As you can see, cutting hard squash is way easier than you may have thought and I promise, you will be safe using these techniques.
-Now go slice, dice and enjoy these delicious seasonal squashes!
+As you can see, cutting hard squash is way easier than you may have thought.
+Now go slice, dice and enjoy squash season!

 Chef Billy Parisi headshot